 - See also:

-Think of the café as the black sheep of the Viennese coffee house family.
-The floor, for example, consists of a mosaic of black and white tiles interspersed with dots of colours and it rises and falls unevenly.
+Think of this café as the rebellious teenager of the Viennese coffee house family.
+The floor, for example, consists of a mosaic of black and white tiles interspersed with dots of colours, and it rises and falls unevenly.

 The whole interior reflects Hundertwasser’s design philosophy with its rejection of conformity and straight lines.